ovanderzee/transform-case/README.md

         preserve: [word1, word2, ...],
         replace: {word1: replacement1, word2: replacement2, ...}
     }
-    delimit: {Array} - keeps a letter-combination as a word which will be processesed according to the pattern
+    delimit: {Array} - keeps a letter-combination as a word, the word will be processesed according to the pattern
     preserve: {Array} - keeps a letter-combination as a word and protects the case
-    replace: {Object} - replaces a letter-combination as if the original input had been different
+    replace: {Object} - replaces each occurrence of a letter-combination, as if the original input had been different

+Options for undelimited input (only letters and numbers)

+    delimitLetterNumber: {Boolean} - delimit when a letter is followed by a number (default: true)
+    delimitLowerUpper: {Boolean} - delimit when a lowercase is followed by a uppercase (default: true)
+    delimitNumberLetter: {Boolean} - delimit when a number is followed by a letter (default: false)
+    delimitUpperLower: {Boolean} - delimit when a uppercase is followed by a lowercase (default: false)
+    delimitUpperUpperLower: {Boolean} - delimit when a uppercase is followed by a uppercase plus lowercase (default: true)

 ## Demo